ZimNovich/rollup-plugin-mxn-svg/README.md

 ## Options

-This plugin has the following options:
+This plugin has the following configuration options:

 | Property    | Description    | Default    |
 |-------------|----------------|------------|